charlotte826/Project1-DataHarvest/README.md

 #### Neela:

 ### Purpose
-* Investigate key considerations for a small-farmer starting a backyard farm business in an area where it is difficult to buy affordable and good-quality fresh food.
+* Investigate key considerations for a small farmer starting a backyard farm business in an area where it is difficult to buy affordable and good-quality fresh food.

 ### Outline
 * Farmer's key considerations: